 What are Malicious NFTs?

-Malicious NFTs are tokens with smart contracts that can compromise your security if you interact with them.
+A popular scam today involves sending malicious NFTs to crypto addresses.
+Malicious NFTs are tokens with smart contracts that may compromise a user’s security.
 These NFTs are usually airdropped directly into people’s wallets, making them that much more devious.

 While some malicious NFTs are obvious, some look like stealth mints from major brands, and can leave people fooled.
 These NFTs can affect you in all kinds of ways, including wiping NFTs and cryptocurrencies from your wallet.